We caught Jake in a goofy-happy mood. I am told that he occasionally decides to look noble and long-suffering, but it usually doesn’t last long.

 - Adam Lang on Dog of the Day: “Puppy” the 10-year-old Husky/Lab/Samoyed/Aussie/Whaaaatever!

-- Barb on Dog of the Day: “Puppy” the 10-year-old Husky/Lab/Samoyed/Aussie/Whaaaatever!
+- Billy M on Dog of the Day: “Puppy” the 10-year-old Husky/Lab/Samoyed/Aussie/Whaaaatever!

-- Adam Lang on Dog of the Day: Tito the Black German Shepherd/Border Collie
+- Adam Lang on Dog of the Year: Trucker the German Shepherd/Rottweiler

 Woofing at Tweeters Since 2012